Faraj11/CTP-Fall-2025-Project/README.md

    - Restaurant names (e.g., "Joe's Pizza")
 3. View match scores and detailed restaurant information
 4. Click "View All Matches" to see complete results

-#### Image Search
-1. Navigate to the Image Search tab
-2. Choose between "Upload Image" or "Take Photo" mode
-3. **Upload Mode**: Upload an image of food, dishes, or restaurant scenes
-4. **Camera Mode**: Take a photo directly with your device camera (camera starts automatically)
-5. The AI will generate a detailed caption describing the image
-6. The system interprets the caption to determine the best cuisine/food match
-7. Restaurants matching the interpreted cuisine will be displayed
-8. Click on any restaurant from "View All Matches" to see details

 ## Project Structure